- Studying Law at Yale

 OutLaws is an organization of lesbian, gay, bisexual, transgender, and queer (LGBTQ) members of the law school.
 Our main goals are to provide a community for LGBTQ-identified people within YLS and to advocate for LGBTQ issues both at YLS and beyond.

-Older Wiser Law Students is social in nature and meant to serve as an outlet for older than average law students, and the people who love them or feel older than average "in spirit" to come together over a meal or a fun event.
+Older Wiser Law Students (OWLS) is social in nature and meant to serve as an outlet for older than average law students, and the people who love them or feel older than average "in spirit" to come together over a meal or a fun event.

-The Pro Bono Network at Yale Law School matches all types of domestic public interest organizations in need of pro bono assistance with Yale students who want to work on important issues and build legal experience.
+The Pro Bono Network (PBN) at Yale Law School matches all types of domestic public interest organizations in need of pro bono assistance with Yale students who want to work on important issues and build legal experience.
 It operates only in the spring.

 The Project for Law and Education at Yale (PLEY) is an organization that brings together law students interested in engaging with education law and policy from a variety of dimensions, including collaboration with schools, teachers, policymakers, lawyers, researchers, and fellow students.